dask-contrib/dask-awkward/docs/terminology.rst

    import awkward as ak

-With the imports in mind, we will never have a naked ``Array`` object in the documentation, all instances will be either ``dak.Array`` or ``ak.Array``.
+With the imports in mind, we will never have a unqualified ``Array`` object in the documentation, all instances will be either ``dak.Array`` or ``ak.Array``.
 We also discourage importing the objects from the
 namespaces: